FACTS ABOUT LYME

 The bacteria which causes Lyme disease is evolved.
 It changes shape & likes to penetrate into joints, bones & muscle tissue, & nerve fibers.
 This is how it can affect all organs, joints, & systems.
 It is not a bacteria confined to serum.
 This is one reason why tests may have trouble getting enough antibodies in each serum sample to trigger a positive test.

 Lyme disease is a spirochete bacteria & causes the same type of damage to the host body as Syphilis, another spirochete bacteria.
-The bacteria produces a persistent infection & can only be killed with antibiotics.
-Lyme disease is not self-limiting.
-It does not go away on its own.
-A patient needs antibiotic treatment to get rid of Lyme disease.
+The bacteria produce a persistent infection & can only be killed with antibiotics.
+Only a few strains of Lyme disease produce a self-limiting infection.
+In the vast majority of cases, a patient needs antibiotic treatment to get rid of Lyme disease.

 The bacteria that causes Lyme disease has multiple species, each with multiple subspecies/strains, in different regions of the world that infect humans.
 There are estimated to be approximately 300 strains, globally, of the bacteria which causes Lyme disease.
-It has been shown that 16 of them are able to infect humans in the U.S.A, alone.
+It has been shown that multiple species of the bacteria & more than 20 strains are able to infect humans in the U.S.A, alone.
 The genetic diversity of the bacteria may contribute to its ability to evade the immune system & resist antibiotic therapy, leading to chronic infection.
 In addition, research has shown that different strains preferentially survive in particular tissues - they thrive & are better adapted in that particular area of the host body.

 Lyme disease has very serious clinical symptoms that mimic other very serious diseases.
-Because of this, Lyme disease gets misdiagnosed as: MS, Parkinson's, Lupus, ALS, Alzheimer's, RA, CFS, Fibromyalgia, IBS, psychiatric disorders, & more.
-Globally, MS prevalence parallels the circulation of Lyme disease, which is characterized by white matter lesions in the brain similar to those found in MS patients.
+Because of this, Lyme disease gets misdiagnosed as MS, Parkinson's, Lupus, ALS, Alzheimer's, RA, CFS, Fibromyalgia, IBS, psychiatric disorders, & more.
+There can be confusion in diagnosing MS & Lyme disease since both can exhibit white matter lesions in the brain as shown on MRIs.
 The disease can cause postponed neurological signs of serious illness, like those seen in MS such as visual disturbances, peripheral neuropathy, cognitive defects, & fatigue.
-The clinical distinction between these two diseases (MS & LD), even with the use of magnetic resonance imaging (MRI) is very difficult.
-Lyme disease spirochetes have been found in the brain tissue of Alzheimer’s disease patients & it is hypothesized that, in that manner, Alzheimer's is an infectious disease.
+The clinical distinction between these two diseases (MS & LD), even with the use of magnetic resonance imaging (MRI) can be very difficult.
+Lyme disease spirochetes have been found in the brain tissue of Alzheimer’s disease patients & it is hypothesized that, in that manner, Alzheimer's may be a consequence of infectious disease.

 Some research suggests that patients who do not get better from Lyme disease may have a genetic factor responsible for their symptoms persisting.
 More clinical research is currently being done on this.
 In addition, patients may have gotten rid of Lyme disease, yet are undiagnosed for what is causing them to continue to have poor health (secondary disease to Lyme disease, newly triggered autoimmune disease, or possibly other tick-borne diseases that have never been diagnosed, for example).